pyg-team/pytorch_geometric/docs/source/tutorial/graph_transformer.rst

 ------------------------------

-Compared to Graph Transformers, MPNNs have several drawbacks: (1) WL test: 1-order MPNNs have limited expressivity; (2) Over-smoothing: the features tend to converage to the same value while increasing the number of GNN layers; (3) Over-squashing: Losing information when trying to aggregate messages from many neighbors into a single vector;
+Compared to Graph Transformers, MPNNs have several drawbacks: (1) WL test: 1-order MPNNs have limited expressivity; (2) Over-smoothing: the features tend to coverage to the same value while increasing the number of GNN layers; (3) Over-squashing: Losing information when trying to aggregate messages from many neighbors into a single vector;
 (4) Cannot capture long-range dependencies.

 Feeding the whole graph into the Transformer also brings several pros and cons